Who is United Collection Bureau?

 United Collection Bureau Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with United Collection Bureau, you should also consider filing a complaint.

 Your Rights When Dealing with United Collection Bureau

-Debt collectors must abide by state and federal laws in the United States.
-For example, the FDCPA prohibits a debt collection agency from using abusive, unfair, or deceptive practices.
-In addition, it provides you with many rights to ensure that collection agencies don’t take advantage of you.
-In particular:
+Debt collectors must follow state and federal laws.
+For example, the FDCPA prohibits a debt collection agency from using abusive, unfair, or deceptive practices and ensures your rights are protected:

-• United Collection Bureau may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- United Collection Bureau cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• United Collection Bureau must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- United Collection Bureau must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• United Collection Bureau cannot threaten to have you arrested or imprisoned over unpaid debts.
+- United Collection Bureau cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove United Collection Bureau From Your Credit Report Today!